neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 The code for undistorion is in section 'Fit Polynomial' in  [./work/work.ipynb](./work/work.ipynb) The function I defined is `make_polyfit_image()`.
 Inside the function, I did window search and fitting with 2nd order polynomial as introduced in the course.

-Here, I did not make tuning because the final resuls is clearly acceptable.
+Here, I did not make tuning because the final results is clearly acceptable.

 Following is one example from the `test_images`.